yaya2devops/bachelor-guide/docs/standalone-page.md

 <div class="row">
 <div class="column">

-I'm aware that Tunisian 🇹🇳 education is in French, but I wanted to make sure that all of the materials here are in English to get you closer to the market, as you won't need much of French.
-I'll be providing materials of that language as well.
 </div>
 <div class="column">

 The best way to predict the futur is to create it.
 But what's the futur?
 TECHNOLOGY!

 ![TECH](images/innovate.png)

 </div>
 </div>